-Have you ever just wondered what it would be like to pack it all in and run away to a foreign land?
+Have you ever just wondered what it would be like to pack it all in and run away to a foreign land and work as a digital nomad?
 I’m sure most of us have daydreamed this exact thought on a crowded metro as we think about how one positive of wearing masks in public is that you can’t smell the armpit that is way too close to your face.

 We’ve all looked out a window at work and thought about how amazing it would be to spend some time in a summer cabin on a fjord, taking some time for yourself, walking in nature, and just getting away from it all.
 It sounds like a great idea, but how the hell do you pay for it all?